Jesp9025/NetworkTool/README.md

 It can do basic stuff, ping, custom command etc. It can also do whois, portscan and more.

 Sounds will not work properly if you run directly with "Python".
-Sometimes it works, sometimes it doesn't
+Sometimes it works, sometimes it doesn't. run in debug for now.
 #
 Made by Jesper, Julius, Mantas & Erki
 #